syncfusion-content/angular-docs/angular/RichTextEditor/Working-with-Lists.md

 ---
 layout: post
 title: Working with Lists operation in RichTextEditor widget
-description: Working with Lists customization for RichTextEditor widget
+description: Check out and learn here all about working with lists customization for RichTextEditor widget and much more details.
 platform: Angular
 control: RichTextEditor
 documentation: ug